crdrisko/drychem/docs/primer.md

 **Exception Handling:**

-This module provides an exception handling class: `CommonUtilities::Errors::Exception` which derives from `std::exception`.
-Some other commonly used exceptions can also be found, all of which derive from the Exception class.
+This library provides an exception handling class: `CommonUtilities::Errors::FatalException` which derives from `std::exception`.
+Some other commonly used exceptions can also be found, all of which derive from this FatalException class.
 Because these exceptions derive from `std::exception` (either directly or indirectly), they can be caught by statements like the following:

 ```C++
 catch (const std::exception& e)